 The day the oil spilled, we had planned an all-Chugach summit conference.
-It was postponed because we could not bring anybody in.
-Chugach began to realize that in dealing with the 1991 issues, we would have to bring in the Indian Reorganization Act village councils, the village corporations, and the other Native corporations of the region.
-So we had organized a meeting where all the people came in, the decisionmakers, the public policymakers of the Chugach region.
+It was post-poned because we couldn't bring anybody in.
+Chugach began to realize that in dealing with the 1991 issues, we'd have to bring in the IRAs, the village councils, the village corporations, and the other native corporations of the region.
+So we had organized a meeting where all the people came in, the decision-makers, the public-policy makers of the Chugach region.
 Perhaps this could be the vehicle where the environmental community could come in.
-We have invited and talked with both State and oil industry representatives.
+We've invited state representatives and also representatives of the oil industry have talked to us.